13 Care Tips After Rebonding Your Hair

 Why Is Aftercare Important?

-Without proper care, nothing ever lasts.
-Similarly, your rebonded tresses do need a proper aftercare routine.
-Rebonding is time-consuming and intense.
+The rebonding process can be intense on your strands.
+A proper aftercare routine helps to maintain the strength and quality of your tresses, therefore ensuring the effects last long.
 Depending on which type of technique you choose to do — be it straight rebonding or soft rebonding — these will differ:

 - Type of chemicals